Anne56njeri/Nasa-Api/README.md

 ## Project setup instructions:
+Install python3.6 in your machine for linux run the following command sudo apt-get install python3.6
+It will prompt you to enter your password and then press enter

-Install Virtual env in your local machine
+Install Virtual env in your local machine by  running this command

-cd into virtual env
+sudo apt-get install python-virtualenv

+then run  source virtual/bin/activate

 git clone https://github.com/Anne56njeri/Nasa-Api.git

-cd into project
+cd into Project

+Install bootstrap3 by running the following command pip install django-bootstrap3

 run python manage.py run server